 Launching a Career in Biomedical Engineering

 Deborah Adesina achieved her dream of conducting biomedical research beyond the classroom.
-This one-of-a-kind experience brings her one step closer to launching a career in research and development.Deborah Adesina (Biomedical Engineering/M.A.S.
-Chemical Engineering 3rd Year)
+This one-of-a-kind experience brings her one step closer to launching a career in research and development.Deborah Adesina (BME/M.A.S.
+CHE 3rd Year)

 Prior to making her decision to attend Illinois Institute of Technology, Deborah Adesina had visited Chicago a couple of times and fell in love with the city.
 While researching universities, Deborah was drawn to Illinois Tech after learning about its highly reputable biomedical engineering program and numerous research opportunities available to undergraduate students.